jsinkers/notes/_notebooks/comp_sys/04_transport_layer.md

   - TCP entity accepts user data streams, segmenting into pieces < 64kB and sends each piece as a separate IP datagram
     - typically 1460 bytes to fit IP and TCP headers in single Ethernet frame
+- Vinton Cerf/Robert Kahn invented TCP/IP, seeing the need for a networking protocol with broad support for applications while allowing arbitrary hosts and link-layer protocols to operate
 - recipient TCP entities reconstruct original byte streams from encapsulation

 ![tcp_service_model](img/tcp_service_model.png)